lasseignelab/230227_JW_Setbp1Manuscript/src/README.md

 3. [01_alpaca_networks_array.R](https://github.com/lasseignelab/230227_JW_Setbp1Manuscript/blob/main/src/network_scripts/community_detection/alpaca_networks_array.R):
     code to run the actual analysis to identify differential communities using CONDOR and ALPACA.
-The .Rdata file for the ccommunities constructed for every cell type is saved in a `membership/` directory and all other output files (`_ctrl_memb.txt`, `_final_memb.txt`, `_scores.txt` and `_DWBM.txt`) can be found in
+The `.Rdata` file for the communities constructed for every cell type is saved in a `membership/` directory and all other output files (`_ctrl_memb.txt`, `_final_memb.txt`, `_scores.txt` and `_DWBM.txt`) can be found in